basho/basho_rebar_tools/README.md

 ##WARNING

-This is very much a ***WORK IN PROGRESS*** - docs are missing or wrong, code may or may not do what it's supposed to, and pretty much everything is subject to change.
+This is very much a ***WORK IN PROGRESS!***

+Whatever you find on the `master` branch should be relatively stable.

-Something that kinda sorta works may exist on the `develop` branch.
-If you want to try some things out, you're advised to talk to Ted first.
+Something that kinda sorta works may exist on the `develop` branch, but if you want to play with it you're advised to talk to Ted first.

 ##What It Does

 The current focus is on generating and verifying true dependencies.

+There's functionality to:
-There's functionality to create/update cooperating `Makefile` and `rebar.config` files.
+* Create/update cooperating `Makefile` and `rebar.config` files.
+* List true dependencies.
+* Check true versus configured dependencies.
+* Read and write Rebar2 rebar.config elements.

 There's also fairly robust `git` manipulation capability, but it needs a command strategy for exposing it as rebar commands.
+Specifically, just because we _can_ automate a bunch of repository manipulation operations, that doesn't make it a good idea.

 ##How to Use It